By Thomastik

 Medium tension strings.
 For other tensions please click the link above.

 NB The set 135 with aluminium wound E is the traditional and well known version of these strings.
-The aluminium winding being a more suitable choice for learners as it is easier to produce a clear sound without whistles or overtones.
+The aluminium winding being a more suitable choice for learners as it is easier to produce a clear sound without whistles or overtones, (all fractional sets will come with the aluminium wound E).
 The set 135B features a plain Chrome plated steel E which will appeal to advanced players for its clarity and projection.

 Aluminium E Set with ball end only.
 For loop end E set please order four individual strings.

-Steel E set (135B) E has a loop end with a separate ball to fit if required.
+Steel E set (135B) E has a loop end with removable ball to take out if required.

 To check your instrument size measure the length of the back (LOB) excluding the 'button' which is the thumb shaped extension at the top where the neck is anchored.
 Old instruments can vary, if more than 1/2" over choose the next size up.